ye-kyaw-thu/kKg-Myanmar-Keyboard/README-English.md

    | း<br>**;** |

-I think now you can guess the name of kKg is representing frst three Myanmar consonants "က", "ခ" and "ဂ".
-Although, I don't think my keyboard mapping kKg is the best for Myanmar text typing, it is really useful for me.
-I am using it and I hope it will be useful for someone who don't want to practise current Myanmar keyboard layouts.
-Especially for non native Myanmar who just want to type some Myanmar words for his/her works.
+I think now you can guess the name of kKg is representing first three Myanmar consonants "က", "ခ" and "ဂ".
+Although I don't think my keyboard mapping kKg is the best for Myanmar text typing, it is really useful for me.
+I am using it and I hope it will be useful for someone who doesn't want to practice current Myanmar keyboard layouts.
+Especially for non-native Myanmar who just want to type some Myanmar words for his/her works.
 Current kKg keyboard layout (version 1.0) is as follow:

 ![kKg Keyboard Layout Version.1](https://github.com/ye-kyaw-thu/kKg-Myanmar-Keyboard/blob/master/ver1/kKg-Keyboard-Layout-Ver1.png)